Dead Things Came To Life

 DOES THIS BOOK HAVE LGBTQ+ REP?

 Yes.
 I only write books with LGBTQ+ rep anyway.
 In this novel, the mage Iskariot is openly bisexual.
-He and the demon slayer Victor are going to grow... fond of each other.
+Victor is a clueless young man who's only known hardship and is not ready for the addition of a drunken flirt in his life.

 IS IT A ROMANCE?